5 ways to stick to your renovation budget

 It’s much cheaper to renovate if you don’t mess around with your plumbing.
 Reconfiguring a bathroom layout gets expensive when you have to jackhammer concrete floors and reposition pipes.
 Try to keep your main plumbing features where they are.

 Go with white – for good reason.
 White maximises both light and a sense of space, it’s easy to accent with colour (plants, ornaments, and pictures, for example), and you’re less likely to get tired of it.
 You’ll also find a much larger variety of materials in white, from paint to tiles and appliances.
 White is also timeless and easier to sell to future buyers.

 3. Go green

 Choose eco-friendly features to help you save in the long run.
-LED bulbs can last months longer than their halogen counterparts, and you’ll enjoy lower energy costs.
+LED bulbs can last months longer than their halogen counterparts, and you’ll enjoy energy costs.
 It’s a good way to futureproof your home, as buyers are increasingly looking for sustainable and efficient properties.

 4. Invest in your kitchen